Elodex/Documentation/09_Suggestions.md

 Note that all suggestions are index specific but not type specific.
 In other words a suggestion query will always return results from all your indexed models.

-The response data of a suggestion query is always a `SuggestResult` instance which itself contains a dictionary of the suggestions.
+The response data of a suggestion query is always a `SuggestResult` instance which itself contains a dictionary for the suggestions data.
 See the official [Elasticsearch documentation][Elasticsearch Suggesters] on how the dictionary is structured.